nkelley-uga/Cult-Terry/README.md

 * Intermediate -
 5. NLP-1: word clouds, intro to NLP and sklearn
 6. Regression-1: overview of regression for predictive modeling, and intro to classes
+7. Classification-1: intro to classification with nearest neighbors

 ---